 How much is God worshipped and obeyed in heaven?
 Well, that’s how much we should desire to see it done here on earth.
 And why would we pray for something that we never endeavour to see made a reality?

 This should be the desire of every Christian—every citizen of Christ’s Kingdom.
+When you become a Christian, that should be your desire too.

 The Expansiveness of the Kingdom